-If this bill were to become law, it would amend current statutes regarding campaign finance contributions by increasing the threshold for when an in-state individual's identifying information must be disclosed in campaign finance reports.
-Specifically, the bill would raise the contribution limit from $100 to $200.
-This means that contributions exceeding $200 would require the inclusion of the contributor's name, occupation, and employer in the reports.
-Additionally, for contributions of $200 or less, the bill allows for the contributor's information to be included only if the contributor has given consent for such disclosure.
-Furthermore, the bill would also modify the requirement for reporting the aggregate amount of contributions from in-state individuals.
-Currently, the aggregate amount is reported for contributions that do not exceed $100, but under the new law, this would be updated to $200.
-The report would only include contributions from individuals who have not consented to be identified, thereby providing more privacy for smaller contributions.
-The bill also removes previous language that allowed individuals to consent to the disclosure of their information if their contributions were $200 or less.
+If this bill were to become law, it would amend current statutes regarding campaign finance contributions by increasing the threshold for when an in-state individual's identifying information must be reported.
+Specifically, the bill would raise the limit from $100 to $200.
+This means that contributions exceeding $200 would require the contributor's name, occupation, and employer to be disclosed in campaign finance reports, while contributions of $200 or less would not necessitate such disclosure.
+Additionally, the bill would require campaign finance reports to include the aggregate amount of contributions from all in-state individuals whose contributions do not exceed $100 $200 for the election cycle.
+This change aims to streamline reporting requirements and potentially encourage more contributions by raising the threshold for disclosure.
+The bill also removes previous language that allowed individuals contributing $200 or less to consent to the disclosure of their identifying information.

 Statutes affected: